 Health Information Technology Careers

-Health information technology careers give professionals remarkable new opportunities to improve quality and coverage in health care by lowering costs, helping to maximize efficiency, and putting a stop to avoidable medical mistakes.
-Those with a dual passion for computer and medical sciences have a perfect career choice in health information technology (HIT), also known as health information management (HIM).
+Health information technology careers enable remarkable new opportunities to bring value to health care while lowering costs and enabling efficiency, with the goal to avoid medical mistakes.
+Those with a dual passion for ICT (Information and Communication Technology) and medical sciences have a great career possibility in the field of health information technology (HIT).

-The timing for such a career choice could not be better, as American medical doctors now confront a huge procedural shift from handwritten patient notes to digital records.
+The timing for such a career choice could not be better: medical doctors now confront a huge procedural shift from previous methods to interaction with a standardized digital record and new electronic-based processes.
 The US Department of Health and Human Services (HSS) has mandated that doctors and hospitals adopt electronic health records (EHRs), which are also known as electronic medical records (EMRs).
+The relationship between physician offices and Healthcare institutions is strengthened by a sound EHR system and by qualified individuals committed to accurate and available EHRs.

 The medical community relies on HIT specialists in all geographical areas of the country and within all types of medical settings - private practices, hospitals, home health agencies, nursing homes, mental health facilities and public health agencies.
-The immediate tasks confronting an HIT professional depend partially on the current degree to which the employer has transitioned to all-electronic handling of patient information.
+The immediate tasks confronting an HIT professional are qualified by the current degree to which the employer has transitioned to electronic handling of patient information.
+Often the HIT professional’s tasks shift as the technology is adopted, changed, or enhanced.

 As these healthcare facilities select and implement new hardware and software systems, they must also provide educational programs to train medical staff in their usage.
-Information technology professionals accept the challenges of optimizing these new systems so that medical staff can adopt and consistently use them.
-Owing to their significant responsibilities, these specialists expect full time workloads and demanding schedules.
+Information technology professionals accept the challenges of optimizing these new systems as medical staff mature in their adoption and use.
+Owing to their significant responsibilities, these specialists expect full-time workloads and demanding schedules, often including an on-call rotation and some travel.

-Prospective HIT specialists will need a minimum of an associate (two year) degree, preferably in computer sciences and/or information technology.
-It is optimal, however, to have a bachelor’s or master’s degree, and some schools offer such degrees specifically in health informatics.
-The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) accredits these programs.
-Those attending schools without this specific major or focus are urged to study computer science, math (including calculus and statistics) and biology.
-Prospective health IT professionals must possess solid knowledge of data base construction and management.
-The budding professional may also enjoy a competitive advantage by gaining specialized knowledge, such as in bioinformatics, the application of IT to the mountains of genetic data being generated by researchers on a weekly basis.
+The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) accredits informatics programs.
+Those who attend schools without this specific major or focus are urged to study computer science, math (including calculus and statistics) biology and medical terminology.
+Prospective health IT professionals must acquire solid knowledge of data base construction and management.
+The budding professional may also enjoy a competitive advantage by gaining specialized knowledge, such as in bioinformatics, the application of ICT to the mountains of genetic data being generated by researchers on a weekly basis.

-A college degree as described above is the optimal training for health information technology careers.
-However, it is conceivable that someone with an appropriate bachelor’s degree, such as in math or biology, could follow that up with extensive training in computers from a top level vocational school as well as gaining certification (below) to become a viable HIT candidate.
+A college degree with courses as described above is the optimal training for health information technology careers.
+Many current ICT professionals began careers in a healthcare related field – learning the IT profession on the job.
+However, it is conceivable that someone with an appropriate bachelor’s degree, such as in math or biology, could follow that up with extensive training in computers from a top level vocational school, or through specific courses focused on HIT.
+Sources such as CompTIA (Computing Technology Industry Association) offer certifications for the Health Care IT Technician- designed to help educate and fill the gap of available positions.
+The Healthcare Information Management Systems Society (HIMSS) recognizes professionals who have passed the “Certified Professional Health Information Management Systems” examination.

 Licensing and/or Certification

-The American Health Information Management Association (AHIMA) offers certification of two types: Registered Health Information Technician (RHIT) and Registered Health Information Administrator (RHIA).
-HIT candidates gain this certification by passing the corresponding test administered by AHIMA.
+For positions specific to Health Information Management, the American Health Information Management Association (AHIMA) offers certification of two types: Registered Health Information Technician (RHIT) and Registered Health Information Administrator (RHIA).
+Candidates gain this certification by passing the corresponding test administered by AHIMA.
 An associate degree is a prerequisite for RHIT certification, while a bachelor’s degree is needed to sit for the RHIA exam.
-Members of AHIMA pay $229 for this exam while non-members pay $299.
-AHIMA membership itself costs between $175 and $235, depending on the level, but student and new graduate rates are also available.
 For those taking the RHIT or RHIA for the first time, a little over 70% will pass.
 AHIMA provides full information on the nature of the tests as well as recommended preparation and resources.

 Necessary Skills and Qualities